Category Archives: Uncategorized

 The Rule of 17

 Someone I follow on Bluesky recently posted an absurd demand from her HR department.
-It was a sharp reminder of my own 33-year career in Government.
+It was a sharp reminder of the madness I experienced in my own career.
 One event that still stands out after twenty years was the demand that we begin reporting our monthly number of “capabilities delivered.”

 “Capability delivered” sounds like a reasonable thing, but I was in a group of developers writing small-to-medium software tools.
 Those two vague little words could describe anything we did, from creating tiny spreadsheets and test applications for ourselves to delivering finished products to external customers.
 To make it worse, there was no corporate tracking of software development or deliveries, so there was no existing bureaucratic pigeonhole for the requested data.
 Foolish mortal that I was, I asked for clarification.
 What counts as a capability?
 What counts as delivery?
 If I send the same software to twenty people, is that one capability delivered or twenty capabilities delivered?
 My request was rebuffed, and it wasn’t hard to guess why: The people I asked didn’t know either.
 Our Big Boss had shouted, “Minions, fetch me the monthly number of capabilities delivered!” and they had scrambled to obey without question.
 From that, I drew three conclusions: